davidAdeshinaArungbemi/Phone-Sensor-Visualiser/README.md

-# Creating a Cool Tool to Visualise gyroscope, accelerometer and magnetometer in Julia
+# Creating a Cool Tool to Phone Sensors in Julia
 So, picture this: You've got this nifty app, Phyphox, letting you record sensor data on your phone - magnetometers, accelerometers, the whole deal.
 But here's the twist, I wanted more.
 I craved real-time access to that data, something Phyphox wasn't offering.
 And, oh, did I mention my love for Julia and the awesome dear ImGui?

 Cue my journey into the coding adventure!
 Here's what went down: